Improved bounds on Fourier entropy and Min-entropy: Introduction

 where $C_d$ is a constant that depends on $d$.
 In~\cite{bohnenblust:unbalancing}, they showed that it suffices to pick $C_d$ to be exponential in $d$ to satisfy the equation above.
 For $d=2$, Eq.~\eqref{eq:BHinequality-intro} generalizes Littlewood's famous $4/3$-inequality~\cite{littlewood:inequality}.
-Eq.~\eqref{eq:BHinequality-intro} is commonly referred to as the Bohnenblust-Hille (BH) inequality and is known to have deep applications in various fields of analysis such as operator theory, complex analysis, etc. There has been a long line of work on improving the constant $C_d$ in the BH inequality (to mention a few~\cite{defant1:unbalancing,defant:unbalancing,diniz:asymptoticgrowth,albuquerque:unbalancing,pellergrino:sharpconstant}).
+Eq.~\eqref{eq:BHinequality-intro} is commonly referred to as the Bohnenblust-Hille (BH) inequality and is known to have deep applications in various fields of analysis such as operator theory, complex analysis, etc. There has been a long line of work on improving the constant $C_d$ in the BH inequality (to mention a few~\cite{defant1:unbalancing,defant:unbalancing,albuquerque:unbalancing,BPSS14,pellergrino:sharpconstant}).
 The best known upper bound on $C_d$ (we are aware of) is polynomial in $d$.
 It is also conjectured that it suffices to let $C_d$ be a \emph{universal} constant (independent of $d$) in order to satisfy Eq.~\eqref{eq:BHinequality-intro}.

-In our context, using the best known bound on $C_d$ in the BH-inequality implies that a flat block-multilinear polynomial of degree $d$ and sparsity $2^{\omega(d\log d)}$ cannot $1/3$-approximate a Boolean function.
-However, from the discussion before Conjecture~\ref{conj:introsparsity}, we know that the FEI conjecture implies the following theorem. \begin{theorem} If $p$ is a flat block-multilinear polynomial of degree $d$ and sparsity $2^{\omega(d)}$, then $p$ cannot $1/8$-approximate a Boolean function. \end{theorem} Moreover, the above theorem is also implied when the BH-constant $C_d$ is assumed to be a universal constant.
-Our main contribution is to establish the above theorem \emph{unconditionally}, i.e., neither assuming $C_d$ is a universal constant nor assuming the FEI conjecture.
+In our context, using the best known bound on $C_d$ in the BH-inequality implies that a flat homogeneous block-multilinear polynomial of degree $d$ and sparsity $2^{\omega(d\log d)}$ cannot $1/3$-approximate a Boolean function.
+However, from the discussion before Conjecture~\ref{conj:introsparsity}, we know that the FEI conjecture implies the following theorem. \begin{theorem} If $p$ is a flat block-multilinear polynomial of degree $d$ and sparsity $2^{\omega(d)}$, then $p$ cannot $1/3$-approximate a Boolean function. \end{theorem} Moreover, the above theorem, with an added restriction of homogeneity on $p$, is also implied when the BH-constant $C_d$ is assumed to be a universal constant.
+Our main contribution here is to establish the above theorem \emph{unconditionally}, i.e., neither assuming $C_d$ is a universal constant nor assuming the FEI conjecture.
 In order to show the theorem, we show an inherent weakness of block-multilinear polynomials in approximating Boolean functions.
-More formally, we show the following.

-\begin{lemma} Let $p$ be a block-multilinear polynomial of degree-$d$ that $1/8$-approximates a Boolean function $f$.
+More formally, we show the following. \begin{lemma} Let $p$ be a block-multilinear polynomial of degree-$d$ that $1/3$-approximates a Boolean function $f$.
 Then, \(\deg(f) \leq d\). \end{lemma}